nearchos/android-companion/README.md

 ### Part I - Object Orientation with Java

-* **HelloJava** provides a brief review of Object Oriented programming with Java
+* [**HelloJava**](https://github.com/nearchos/android-companion/tree/master/HelloJava) provides a brief review of Object Oriented programming with Java

 * **FingerChase** describes a custom-defined `View` which demonstrates custom drawing, background threads and handling of touch events

 ### Part II - Android App Fundamentals

-* **Android Apps and Components** introduces the core building blocks for Android Apps
+* [**HelloAndroid**](https://github.com/nearchos/android-companion/tree/master/HelloAndroid) introduces the core building blocks for Android Apps

-* **Lifecycles and Intents** describes how the component lifecycle is used and how Intents help forming Apps
+* [**LifecycleAndIntents**](https://github.com/nearchos/android-companion/tree/master/LifecycleAndIntents) describes how the components' lifecycle is used and also how Intents help realizing Apps

-* **Resoruces** explains what are the Android resources and how they are used
+* [**Resources**](https://github.com/nearchos/android-companion/tree/master/ResourcesExample) explains what are the Android resources and how they are used

 ### Part III - User Interface Design